 Proposal Submittal Deadline

 The proposal submittal deadline remains the same and is not changed by this Addendum.
-Note: If the proposal submission deadline needs to be extended, please provide the original due date and the new due date.
+Note: If the proposal submission deadline needs to be extended, please provide the original due date and the new due date here.

 Changes to RFP